xebia/essentials/automate-everything.md

 ### Consequences

-Once you software delivery process is automated, you will be able to deploy new versions of your application faster. more frequently with less errors and man power.
+Once your software delivery process is automated, you will be able to deploy new versions of your application faster, more frequently with less errors and man power.